Application Deadline: January 15 (for fall semester start). Applicants should ensure that all of the required materials are submitted by that date.

 Resume or CV.

-Out-of-department assistantships are frequently available to CHS students.
+Assistantships outside of the SOE are frequently available to CHS students.
 Assistantships and other jobs in departments like the Residence Life, International Students, Academic Services, Athletic Advising, Student Success, and Career Services are posted on the Syracuse University Human Resources website.
 We suggest interested students look at and apply for jobs in mid-January for the following fall.
 While most Graduate Assistantships in the Department of Counseling and Human Services are provided for doctoral students, some are available for master’s students.